citp/privacy-policy-historical/n/ni/nic/nickatnite.com.md

 Nick.com CA Privacy Coordinator, c/o Nickelodeon Online, 1515 Broadway, New York, New York 10036.
 Or email us at: [nickprivacy@nickonline.com](mailto:nickprivacy@nickonline.com).
 Or call this number: +1 212-846-2543.

-Other corporate affiliates may collect or maintain information through the Nickelodeon Sites, including:
+Other corporate affiliates may collect or maintain information through the Nickelodeon Sites.

-  * Atom Entertainment, Inc. San Francisco, California

 For more detailed information regarding who we are, please go here